faiazamin/faiazamin.github.io/_pages/media-lab-portfolio.md

 permalink: /media-lab/
 ---

-This page curates a subset of my work most aligned with **Media Lab-style research**:
+This page curates a subset of my work most aligned with **Graduate Application**:
 **novel sensing, wearable computing, personal informatics, and human-centered AI.**

 ## 1. Acoustic Input for Headless Wearables